 At its core, tourism depends on the beauty of the environment.
 Ensuring the destination(s) we visit are viable far into the future is critical to the success of our business, as is providing tours that operated sustainably.
 But sustainable tourism demands a multi-stakeholder approach to succeed, that is why endorse the Global Sustainable Tourism Council (GSTC) standards as recommended baseline practices for a tourism business to maximize their positive impact and minimize the adverse effects on the environment and local communities.

-20 years ago, we hosted out first G.I.V.E.
+Over 20 years ago, we hosted our first G.I.V.E.
 Day to give back to the communities where we live and operate.
-Each year employees and their friends and families, suppliers and business partners, join forces nationally and internationally to assist nonprofit and community organizations in improving the quality of lives in their communities.
+Since then, each year employees and their friends and families, suppliers and business partners, join forces nationally and internationally to assist nonprofit and community organizations in improving the quality of lives in their communities.
 From G.I.V.E.
 For The Holidays across our fleet to initiatives like the beach clean ups, employees leave with a sense of camaraderie with colleagues and our communities.

 The rapidly warming Arctic Ocean is losing sea ice at record speed and that’s having a significant impact on where polar bears can find habitat.
 Over the 2017 and 2018 holiday season, we engaged our guests to fundraise for these iconic creatures.
 Those funds, more than $40,000, are now being used by WWF, engineers and innovators to create a better tag for tracking polar bears.